 1. The Canadian Taxpayers Federation (CTF) is committed to protecting your privacy.
 Your personal information (name, address, phone number, e-mail, financial information, etc.) is stored using secure technologies through our head office in Regina, Saskatchewan.
 The CTF adheres to strict policies to prevent any unauthorized access or use.

 2. We receive personal information through our website, direct mail, field service representatives, telephone and text.
 In all instances, personal information is voluntarily submitted by you.
-The information which you provide is then used to send or provide updates, information, and appeals on CTF issues and campaigns; The Taxpayer magazine; supporter surveys; requested publications; affinity and promotional product information; event information and registration; and requests for donations.
+The information which you provide is used to send or provide updates, information, and appeals on CTF issues and campaigns; The Taxpayer magazine; supporter surveys; requested publications; affinity and promotional product information; event information and registration; and requests for donations.
 The information is not used for any other purposes.

-4. The CTF collects information for purposes of providing services and information to our supporters, as described in paragraph 2 above.
+4. The CTF collects information for purposes of providing services and information to our supporters, as described in paragraph 2 and 3 above.
 The CTF retains this information until you request to be removed from the CTF's data base.
-Information collected pursuant to the sale of publications, promotional items, affinity products, event registration and donations is retained as long as required by the Canadian Customs and Revenue Agency for tax and audit purposes.
+Information collected pursuant to the sale of publications, promotional items, affinity products, event registration and donations is retained as long as required by the Canadian Revenue Agency for tax and audit purposes.

 5. Access to all personal information is restricted to CTF offices, employees and authorized agents only.